McAuliffe rules out seeking Biden Cabinet post, raising gubernatorial expectations

-But House Majority Leader Charniele Herring (D-Alexandria) said McAuliffe told her that he has ruled that out.
-“He told me he does not intend to seek an appointment in the Biden administration,” Herring said Monday.
+But Virginia House Majority Leader Charniele L. Herring (D-Alexandria) said McAuliffe told her that he has ruled that out.
+“He told me he does not intend to seek an appointment in the Biden administration,” she said Monday.

 McAuliffe spokesman Jake Rubenstein confirmed Herring’s account but declined to say whether the decision was related to any plans for a comeback bid.
 In a text message, Rubenstein would say only that the former governor “is focused on tackling the challenges as we defeat and recover from COVID-19 here in Virginia.”